davidsword/davidsword.ca/readme.txt

 Contents of `/pluggables/` extend the functionality of WordPress, they're each technically plugins that could be fully developed one day.
 Until then, they're standalone and portable from theme-to-theme.

-== Pseudo Post Formats ==
+=== Pseudo Post Formats ===

 This theme does not use `post_formats` in the traditional sense.
-I found the added step of changing post formats easy-to-forget while creating content, and that my post formats were less about that flag and more about what type of content is in the post.
-There two conditions in which a `post` can have that will rendered in a slightly different post format.
-When a post has:
+I found the added step of changing post formats easy-to-forget while creating content, and that my post formats were less about that flag and more about what category the post is in.

-- **No Title** it assumes a "Status" pseudo post format.
-This makes it so the `<h1>` does not render, and the `wp_title` and `the_title` are filtered with the date.
-- **No Content and a Featured Image** assumes a "Image" pseudo Post Format, these posts also do not have a title display on the site (as to not take away from the image, but it still does appear in `wp_title()`), and no content will display.

-This is done to reduce steps while generating content, to minimize `if` statements throughout the template files, and to streamline the logic of the `partials/` folder.

-The following helper functions are available:
-* `dsca_get_pseduo_post_format()`
-* `dsca_is_pseduo_post_format_image()`
-* `dsca_is_pseduo_post_format_status()`
+Instead formats are assigned higher up in the categorys meta:

+* IMAGE      - title and featured image, no content
+* IMAGE POST - title and featured image, and content as the expert
+* STATUS     - no title

+Since "status" promotes no titles, this plugin will create a title for each post of YYYYMMDD instead of ID as it's much more of a visual cue in the URL than a database key interger.

 See [`/pluggable/pseduo-post-format.php`](pluggable/pseduo-post-format.php) for more info.